 I was born in 1985 in Varaždin, Croatia.
 After finishing high school in Varaždin, I enrolled in master’s studies in physics at the Faculty of Science in Zagreb which I completed in 2009.
 Immediately after, I was employed at the Institute of physics in Zagreb as a research assistant and I joined research activities in the laboratory for surface physics under the mentorship of dr. sc.
 Marko Kralj.
 In 2011 I enrolled in doctoral studies in the field of condensed matter physics at the Faculty of Science in Zagreb which resulted in a Ph.D. degree in 2014.

-The topic of my research is epitaxial graphene with a special emphasis on the intercalation of various atoms.
-Additionally, I am interested in other modern 2D materials (hexagonal boron nitride, transition metal dichalcogenides etc.), their heterostructures and related nanostructures.
+The current topic of my research is epitaxial graphene, hexagonal boron nitride, and other 2D materials, including their heterostructures and related nanostructures.
 During doctoral studies, I visited several research facilities (Elettra synchrotron, Brookhaven National Laboratory) and universities (University of Cologne, Columbia University, Kyoto University) where I acquired knowledge and skills on several microscopic and spectroscopic experimental techniques.
+As a postdoc, I worked at the University of Duisburg-Essen with prof. F.-J. Meyer zu Heringdorf as my host (AG HvH).
 My scientific work resulted in peer-rewieved publications in journals as well as presentations at conferences and workshops.

 In 2014 I received the annual prize of the Society of university teachers, scholars and other scientists in Zagreb for scientific work in the field of physics.
 In 2015, I was awarded with the Humboldt research fellowship for postdoctoral researchers.
-Currently, I am working as a postdoc at the University of Duisburg-Essen (AG HvH).
+Currently, I am working as a research associate at the Institute of Physics in Zagreb (IFZg).